This recipe for Copycat Chipotle Sofritas comes together quickly to create perfectly seasoned, hearty, healthy

-My copycat version of Sofritas is also EASY to make--easy enough for a busy weeknight.
+My copycat recipe for Chipolte Sofritas is also EASY to make--easy enough for a busy weeknight.
 There are several steps, but they are not complicated.

 Step One: Prepare Tofu

 It is important to press the tofu before pan-frying.
-This a process that removes extra liquid in the tofu and will help your tofu crisp up beautifully.
-Use the 20 minutes the tofu is pressing, to prepare the Sofritas sauce
+This is a process that removes extra liquid in the tofu and will help your tofu crisp up beautifully.

 - Wrap the tofu in paper towels and place it on a plate.

 - Place a heavy skillet, like a cast-iron skillet on top of the tofu.

-- Tear each slice into approximately ½ inch pieces.
+- Tear or crumble each slice into approximately ½-inch pieces.

 Step Two: Prepare the Sauce

 - On a gas stove or grill, turn the heat to high.
 Place the poblano pepper directly over the flame.
 Allow the skin to blacken and bubble up, flipping to char each side.
 Alternatively, you can char the pepper under your oven broiler, turning it every few minutes.
 Be careful to not let your pepper catch on fire.

-- Once your pepper is charred, place it in a sealed plastic Ziploc bag to steam for 5 to 10 minutes, or until the skin easily slides off the pepper when you rub it with your fingers.
+- Once the pepper is charred, place it into a sealed plastic Ziploc bag to steam for 5 to 10 minutes, or until the skin easily slides off the pepper when you rub it with your fingers.

 - Take the pepper out of the bag and peel off the skin of the pepper, discarding the skin Cut the pepper open, remove the seeds, and then roughly chop the pepper.

-- Place the poblano pepper into a food processor fitted with an s-blade or blender.
+- Place the diced poblano pepper into a food processor fitted with an s-blade or blender.
 Add in the salsa, chipotle peppers, adobo sauce, salt, cumin, paprika, honey, and a bit of water to the food processor and process until smooth.

 Step Three: Prepare Sofritas

-- Heat a large heavy-bottomed skillet over medium-high heat and add in the oil.
+- Heat a large heavy-bottomed skillet over medium-high heat and add the oil.

 - Once the oil is glistening, add in the tofu pieces and saute until just browned, stirring often.

 - Once the tofu is browned, add the blended sauce and bring to a gentle boil.

 - Reduce the heat to medium-low, and simmer for 5 to 10 minutes, adding more water if needed.